vldboskovic/vldboskovic.github.io/README.md

       <p><strong>Email:</strong> vladimir.boskovic at ipht dot fr</p>

       <div class="section">
-        <h2>About Me</h2>
-        <p>I am a PhD student at <a href="https://www.ipht.fr/en/">IPhT Paris-Saclay</a> supervised by Sanjay Ramassamy and Cédric Boutillier.
+        <p>I am a PhD student at <a href="https://www.ipht.fr/en/">IPhT Paris-Saclay</a> supervised by <a href="https://www.normalesup.org/~ramassamy/index.html.en">Sanjay Ramassamy</a> and <a href="https://perso.lpsm.paris/~boutillier/">Cédric Boutillier</a> .
 I am working on combinatorial and geometric aspects of the non-bipartite dimer model.
-Besides that, I am interested in extremal combinatorics, in particular saturation problems for various ordered structures.</p>
+Besides that, I am also interested in extremal combinatorics, in particular saturation problems for various ordered structures.</p>
       </div>

       <div class="section">